-Solar reading lights for school
+Solar reading lights for school children in Peru |

 This lighting roadshow across Africa inspired me to see if Philips might be interested in getting involved with my project.
 Once I sorted out my volunteer trip, I approached my contacts there to see if they might have some portable solar lighting solutions suitable for the Peruvian Amazon.
 Their incredible team subsequently donated some of this ground-breaking technology, of which I then carried with me along my journey.*